 The mission of the Oregon Department of Corrections is to promote public safety, hold offenders accountable for their actions, and reduce the risk of future criminal behavior.

-Tri-County Community Corrections serving Sherman, Gilliam, and Wheeler counties has the responsibility for supervising adult criminal offenders sentenced to probation by the Court or released to parole or post-prison supervision from a correctional facility and who reside in the Tri-County area.
+Community Corrections serving Sherman and Wasco counties has the responsibility for supervising adult criminal offenders sentenced to probation by the Court or released to parole or post-prison supervision from a correctional facility and who reside in the Sherman and Wasco County area.
 We work closely with local law enforcement, the Courts, the District Attorney’s offices, DHS, and our local treatment and polygraph providers.
 Our services are funded by the Oregon Department of Corrections and offender fees.

 Community corrections provides a cost-effective means to hold offenders accountable while at the same time addressing the causes of criminal behavior and reducing the risk of future criminal behavior.
 Each aspect of community corrections — supervision, sanctions, and services — is important to this approach.

 Community Correction Practices

 Community Corrections has embraced Evidence-Based Practices (EBP) in its mission to deliver supervision to our offender population.
 This practice uses detailed offender assessments, interactive motivational interviewing, and correlated sanctions and services to reduce risk and promote offender change.

 Sanctions may include jail, electronic surveillance, community work crew, community service, or increased reporting.
 Working with community agencies to provide other services such as alcohol/drug treatment, sex offender treatment, domestic violence treatment, and mental health services also are important for long-term behavioral change.

 Parole & Probation Officer Training & Duties